List of awards and nominations received by Carl Cox

 This is the list of awards and nominations received by Carl Cox, whose career in electronic dance music both as a DJ, remixer and music producer has spanned over 30 years.
 He has been nominated for 76 competitive awards and won 26, including 16 DJ Awards, 5 International Dance Music Award's, 3 DJ Mag Award's and 1 NME Award.
+In the 2026 King’s Birthday Honours, Cox was awarded an OBE for his contributions to the dance music scene.

 DJ Awards

 The DJ Awards organizes the annual electronic music DJ awards event it is the only international ceremony for DJs and also the oldest, the awards are held once a year at Pacha club in Ibiza Spain it is one of the most important accolades an artist can win or be honoured by.

 Cox has won the Best International DJ Award six times, the Best Techno DJ Award seven times, the Best Ibiza Club Night one time and has received a record 35 consecutive nominations since the awards began in 1998.